Stocks slip, oil falls, U.S. dollar firmer

 Gloomy quarterly earnings reports dragged on European shares, but were offset by hopes for ongoing central bank support for the economy ahead of a European Central Bank meeting on Thursday.

-U.S. health insurers's shares fell after Democratic presidential candidate Hillary Clinton said she has "serious concerns" about the plan by health insurer Aetna Inc's plan to acquire Humana Inc, and Anthem Inc's proposal to buy Cigna Corp.
-The S&P healthcare index ended 0.86 percent lower.
+U.S. health insurers's shares fell after Democratic presidential candidate Hillary Clinton said she has "serious concerns" about the plan by health insurer Aetna Inc's (AET.N) plan to acquire Humana Inc (HUM.N), and Anthem Inc's (ANTM.N) proposal to buy Cigna Corp (CI.N).
+The S&P healthcare index .SPXHC ended 0.86 percent lower.

 Valeant Pharmaceutical's (VRX.N) U.S.-listed shares were down 40 percent intraday, hitting a low of $88.50 before regaining ground to close at $118.61, after short-seller Citron Research released a critical report about the company.
 Energy shares also fell with oil prices.